Gortaf/Beholder/README.md

 You can customize your paper search & podcast by doing the following:
 - Change watch_terms.txt to your search terms (more search terms = more papers)
 - Change script_prompt.txt to your liking.
 I recommend not editing it too drastically, but you can have fun with it.
 The {DAYS_BACK} and {INTERESTS} tags will be automatically replaced when running the program.
 You can place them wherever you want.
 Note that the {INTERESTS} are very important to force the script generation to focus on what actually interests you.
 If none are specified with the --interests option, it will use whatever your search terms are as your of area interests (which can work really fine if your search terms aren't too broad).
+I also wouldn't recommend changing the "output format" section of the prompt (besides names).

 #### Paper Searching